micahflee/hacks-leaks-and-revelations/chapter-3/homework-3-4.md

-# Homework 4-4: Play With Curl
+# Homework 3-4: Practice Using the CLI with cURL

 [cURL](https://curl.se/) is a useful CLI program for downloading web pages.
 Try it out: